arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/datasheet/datasheet.md

 ## Radio Module (ESP32-S3-MINI-1-N8)

-The Wi-Fi / Bluetooth® LE module on the UNO R4 WiFi is from the ESP32-S3 SoCs.
+The Wi-Fi® / Bluetooth® LE module on the UNO R4 WiFi is from the ESP32-S3 SoCs.
 It features the Xtensa® dual-core 32-bit LX7 MCU, a built-in antenna and support for 2.4 GHz bands.

 The ESP32-S3-MINI-1-N8 features:
-* Wi-Fi / Bluetooth® LE support
+* Wi-Fi® / Bluetooth® LE support
-* 3.3V operating voltage
+* 3.3 V operating voltage
 * 384  kB ROM
 * 512  kB SRAM
 * Up to 150 Mbps bit rate

 This module acts as a secondary MCU on the UNO R4 WiFi, and communicates with the RA4M1 MCU using a logic level translator.
-Note that this module operates on 3.3V as opposed to the RA4M1's 5V operating voltage.
+Note that this module operates on 3.3 V as opposed to the RA4M1's 5 V operating voltage.

 ### ESP Header

 ![ESP header.](assets/esp-header.png)

-The header located close to the RESET pushbutton can be used to access the ESP32-S3 module directly.
+The header located close to the RESET button can be used to access the ESP32-S3 module directly.
 The pins accessible are:

 * `ESP_IO41` - MTDI debugging
 * `ESP_IO42` - MTMS debugging